napisani/macprep/README.md

 # macprep
-init script for customizing my mac after a clean install
+init script for customizing my mac after a clean install of OS X